funcompbio/assignment-4/README.md

 `__pycache__`, you may ignore that directory since this template is already prepared to ignore that directory by including it into a `.gitignore` file that informs Git to avoid putting certain files under version control.
-In any case, **you should only be editing the file `src/dinuc.py` and `README.md` to agree to the academic integrity statement**.
+In any case, **you should only be editing the file `src/dinuc.py`, and `README.md` to agree to the academic integrity statement**.

 ## Evaluation rubric

 The rubric to evaluate this assignment consists of the following items:

+  * Did you use the GitHub user profile you provided in the first assignment?
-  * Did you agree to the academic integrity statement?
+  * Did you properly agree to the academic integrity statement?
   * Does the assignment contain the required files?
   * Does the Python program `src/dinuc.py` runs without errors?
-  * Does the Python program `src/dinuc.py` counts ocurrences of a dinucleotide in the DNA of a gene stored in a FASTA file correctly?
+  * Does the Python program `src/dinuc.py` counts ocurrences of a dinucleotide in the DNA of a gene stored in any FASTA file correctly?
   * Does the Python program `src/dinuc.py` passes all autograding tests?